 Dates, Speakers, and Main Presentation

-RESERVATIONS: Let Mindy Marsden know if you will attend the dinner meeting on Tuesday, January 15th at Nick's Airport Inn.
-The meeting will begin with a social at 6:00 p.m. and reservations may be made by contacting Mindy at firstname.lastname@example.org.
-Please make reservations by noon Friday, January 11th.
+RESERVATIONS: Let Larry Zaleski know if you will attend the dinner meeting on Tuesday, March 17th at Nick's Airport Inn.
+The meeting will begin with a social at 6:00 p.m. and reservations may be made by contacting Larry Zaleski at firstname.lastname@example.org .
+Note: Please make your reservations by noon, Friday, March 13th.
 Remember to wear your Torch pins.

-BOARD MEETING: The Board of Directors will meet at 8:00 AM on Thursday, January 3rd, 2019 at the Church of Holy Trinity, UCC, in Hagerstown, Maryland.
+BOARD MEETING: The Board of Directors will not meet in March.
+The Board will meet at 8:00 AM on Saturday, April 4th, 2020 at Impact Ministries, 132 Old National Pike, Hagerstown, Maryland.
 All club members are invited to participate.

 First Vice President